mazhar-ansari-ardeh/BenchmarkFcns/README.md

 ### Usage
 After installing, using the library is straightforward and all that is needed is to import the needed functions, construct a matrix of input values and call the function.
-All the functions in the library accept a matrix as input.
+It should be noted that all the functions in the library only accept matrices as input.
 The rows of the matrix represent the data points at which the function should be evaluated and the columns represent the dimensions of data points.
 The code snippet shows how to use the library.

 ```python
 # Import the needed function.